 The banks are not the final arbiter here - the FREE Financial Ombudsman Service is.
-See Going to the Ombudsman help.
-The majority of PPI cases that get to the Ombudsman are awarded in the consumer's favour.
+See the Going to the Ombudsman section.
+A high proportion of PPI cases that get to the Ombudsman are awarded in the consumer's favour.
 But to get there, the bank must have rejected your reclaim first.

 So if the bank rejects you, just see it as a step in the process.
 Don't be disheartened, and don't believe everything it tells you about why you've been rejected.
 Take it on!

-The Ombudsman can decide whether your policy was sold unfairly (see examples).
-It can only do this after eight weeks from your first complaint letter to the bank (between Jun-Dec 2011, this period was 12 weeks) UNLESS the lender itself suggests you go to the Ombudsman before that.
+The Financial Ombudsman Service can decide whether your policy was sold unfairly (see examples).
+It can only do this after eight weeks from your first complaint to the bank UNLESS the lender itself suggests you go to the Ombudsman before that.

 This is a bit of a nightmare for some.
-Using the Ombudsman's simple, and the best way to go, but it takes far too long.
+Using the Financial Ombudsman Service is simple, and the best way to go, but it takes far too long.
 PPI reclaiming numbers have exploded.
 While the Ombudsman's working hard to get it together, it may take a couple of years to be settled.
 So don't bank on getting your reclaim (and payout) sorted quickly.